ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 2. The API should not allow creation of the Document Type if the data is not received in default language
 3. If the data for the Document Type is not received in all the configured languages, the API should allow the Document Type to be created given the Point 2 is satisfied.
 4. The API should activate the Document Type while creation provided data for all the configured languages is received during the initial creation
+5. cr_by should be the Username of the user who is accessing this API
+6. cr_dtimes should be the date-time when the user is creating the Document Type
-5. If the data for all the configured languages is not received, deactivate the Document Type while creation
+7. If the data for all the configured languages is not received, deactivate the Document Type while creation
-6. Responds with an appropriate message for the Document Type created successfully
+8. Responds with an appropriate message for the Document Type created successfully
-7. In case of Exceptions, system triggers relevant error messages
+9. In case of Exceptions, system triggers relevant error messages

 #### B. Update a Document Type in the Document Type Master Database